Gideonmantellia

 CONTINENT: Europe

-Gideonmantellia is a basal ornithopod dinosaur known from the Early Cretaceous of Spain.
-The name of the genus honors Gideon Mantell, the describer of Hypsilophodon, which Gideonmantellia was originally thought to be.
+Gideonmantellia is named for Gideon Mantell, the describer of Hypsilophodon, which it was originally thought to be.
 Like other ornithopods, it was herbivorous, and had a beak at the front of the mouth and teeth in the back, to process the vegetation it ate.
 Gideonmantellia was bipedal and grew to just over 1 m in length, and 2 kg in body mass.

 Gideonmantellia is an ornithopod.
 Ornithopoda is a clade of ornithischian dinosaurs that started out as small, bipedal running grazers and grew in size and numbers until they became one of the most successful groups of herbivores in the Cretaceous.
 They dominated the North American continent, then spread to Asia and eventually the southern hemisphere toward the end of the Cretaceous.
 Their major evolutionary advantage was their batteries of teeth, which allowed them to process vegetation in an extremely efficient way.
 Ornithopods were a diverse group, and included the hadrosaurs, which continued to dominate until the Cretaceous–Paleogene extinction event, which wiped out all non-avian dinosaurs.